nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 case for Node.js.
 There are two typical approaches:

 * API First - define the API, use tools to help scaffold and then fill in the implementation.
-* Code First - implemhdawson-patch-1ment the APIs and then document based on the API exposed.
+* Code First - implement the APIs and then generate documentation based on exposed API

 The team's experience is that the API first approach based on [OpenAPI](https://swagger.io/specification/) provides benefits in both initial implementation and maintenance and our recommended packages and